thytom/dwmbar/README.md

 move the bar away from the right edge, or even text.
 By default, we set `PADDING` to `$USER@$HOSTNAME`.
 Feel free to change this.

-### About dwmbarrc

-**Because we expect people to modify `dwmbarrc`, we will never update it. dwmbar will automatically create it if it is not there, but once it is there, it must be deleted for another up-to-date version to be given.**

-Interestingly, so long as dwmbarrc prints *something* to stdout, it does not matter what it's written in, or what it does.
-So if you want to write your own implementation and use that, go nuts.

 ## Writing Modules

 Default modules are located within `~/.config/dwmbar/modules`, and custom